Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Permanent
 **Mins:** Navigation 1

-So long as the Exalt is able to spend moments attending to their mode of transportation, be it a vessel or beast of burden, no random or harmful incidents will occur based on ill-maintenance.
-This ranges from horseshoes falling apart, to ships springing leaks, to wheels falling off of wagons.
+No accidents, such as horseshoes falling off, ships springing leaks, or wheels falling off of wagons will happen under the Exalt’s care, so long as the exalt is able to spend moments attending to their mode of transportation each day.
+Even the most shoddy of ships will hold together for a trip, or the sickliest of horses keep their breath.

-Even the most ill-equipped and ram-shackled of ships will hold together with the Exalt at the helm.
-The Exalt will also always get a roll to discover if deliberate sabotage has occurred.
+Deliberate sabotage may be uncovered with a roll during the Exalt’s maintenance.

 ### Living off the Land